abe33/widjet-json-form/README.md

 ## Form Schema

-A form schema is an object whose keys represent the field names and values the field descriptors.
+A form schema is an object whose keys represent the field names, and values the field descriptors.

 ```js
 {